 Committee Responsibilities

-Advises the Head and Associate Head on all matters related to computing.
+Advise the Head and Associate Head on all matters related to computing and serve as liaisons between the department and the college and university IT.

 Financial Mathematics